Turbox35/Enphase-Envoy-mqtt/README.md

 # Requirements

-- An Enphase Envoy running 5.x.x or 7.x.x firmware.
+- An Enphase Envoy running 5.x.x,  7.x.x or 8.xx firmware .
 - For 7.x.x a token is automatically downloaded from Enphase every time the addon is started, so you must include your Enphase account username and password in configutaion
 - A mqtt broker that is already running - this can be external or use the `Mosquitto broker` from the Home Assistant Add-on store
     - If you use the HA broker add-on, create a Home Assistant user/password for mqtt as described in the `Mosquitto broker` installation instructions